ReqApi/FB-Messenger-Alternatives/README.md

 		+ They sell information based on this to advertisers.
 		+ They use this information to detect if you are using a "fake" name, and generally prevent anonymity.

+	- Provides no information as to whether your information is encrypted.

 	- FB Messenger gathers information about people you text/call, and uses this to:
 		+ Suggest friends for you.
 		+ Suggest you as a friend for other people.